-Evans Creek Fire in Central Washington 40% contained; high winds and red flag fire warning on Monday
+Evans Creek Fire in Central Washington 40% contained; high winds and red-flag fire warning Monday

 On the west end, crews are working to secure strong fire lines to keep the blaze out of the State Route 410 area, where campers and outdoor enthusiasts abound.

-East winds began picking up Saturday evening and they have the potential of pushing the fire west and testing fire lines.
+East winds began picking up Saturday evening, and they have the potential of pushing the fire west and testing fire lines.

 On Saturday afternoon, camping areas along 410 were filled with RVs, cars and people.